Reactive Slip Control in Multifingered Grasping: Hybrid Tactile Sensing and Internal-Force Optimization: Experimental Setup

 \subsection{Implementation and latencies}

-Our control loop comprises two asynchronous pipelines: (i) PzE-based slip detection and (ii) PzR-based contact estimation with grasp update and internal-force optimization.
+Our control loop comprises two asynchronous pipelines: (i) PzE-based slip detection and (ii) PzR-based contact estimation with grasp update and internal-force selection.
 We consider slip detection and contact points estimation as low-level components of tactile perception, considering the design as a \textit{sensor intelligence} approach.
 This is well suited to integration within the controller, to be employed in high-frequency loops.

-To this end, we employed Fast Fourier Transform, with C implementation, followed by a small history-aware recurrent neural network, processing inputs one by one as they are acquired by the sensors, without explicitly computing temporal features from the entire past signal data.
+To this end, slip detection leverages Fast Fourier Transform, with C implementation, followed by a small history-aware recurrent neural network, processing inputs one by one as they are acquired by the sensors, without explicitly computing temporal features from the entire signal history \cite{DBLP:conf/aimech/AyralAG23}.

 \textbf{Experimental deployment (this paper).} Due to integration constraints, slip detection was deployed \emph{outside} the controller, introducing the following delays: signal recording (350ms), data transmission (100ms), slip detection (30ms).
 This experimental setup allows slip detection at 3.3Hz, with delay between 100ms and 400ms.
-The optimizer and model updates remain single-digit ms, but the chunked data transmission limits us to a \emph{single high-magnitude} internal-force step ($\alpha\,\mathbf{f}_0^\star$) per slip event rather than progressive regulation (see Sec.~\ref{sec:results}).
+The optimizer and model updates remain single-digit ms, but the chunked data transmission limits us to a \emph{single high-magnitude} internal-force step ($\alpha\,\mathbf{f}_0^\star$) per slip event rather than progressive regulation.

-\textbf{Intended online latency (target).} Contact estimation, grasp model update and null-space extraction run in less than 5\,ms, the internal-force QP solves in about 4\,ms. PzE processing uses short windows (here 25.6\,ms) and adds only a few ms for FFT and RNN inference.
-End-to-end sensing$\rightarrow$command is therefore expected around 35–40\,ms, dominated by windowing and slip onset.
+\textbf{Real-time latency (target).} Contact estimation, grasp model update and null-space extraction run in less than 5 ms, and the internal-force QP solves in about 4 ms. The overall grasp response latency (from slip onset to command) is therefore governed by slip detection.
+In an integrated implementation, this latency is expected to remain on the order of a few tens of milliseconds, within the 50 ms sensory baseline (Sec.~\ref{sec:discussion}).